sous-chefs/redisio/README.md

 configure resource
 ------------------

-It is important to note that this call has certain expectations for example, it expects the redis package to be in the format `redis-VERSION.tar.gz'.
 The servers resource expects an array of hashes where each hash is required to contain at a key-value pair of 'port' => '<port numbers>'.

 ```ruby
 redisio_configure "redis-servers" do